The NWTRPA offers training and program support to NWT recreation leaders and land-based programmers.

 Fitness Leadership provides training to community members to become certified fitness leaders.
 NWT residents no longer have to travel south or take online courses to become certified fitness leaders.
 Residents can participate in training in their own community because the NWTRPA facilitates Alberta Fitness Leadership Certification Association (AFLCA) certifications in affiliation with the Alberta Provincial Fitness Unit.

-HIGH FIVE® is Canada’s only quality standard for organizations that provide recreation and sport programs to children aged 6 to 12.
+HIGH FIVE® is Canada’s quality standard for organizations that provide recreation and leisure programs to children aged 4 to 12.
 As an authorized provider, the NWTRPA is a partner in delivering HIGH FIVE® training across the NWT to community recreation leaders.
-Through HIGH FIVE® training, recreation, sport, and after school leaders learn how to incorporate the Principles of Healthy Child Development into their everyday programming.
-The HIGH FIVE® Principles emphasize the social, emotional, and cognitive needs of children to help front-line leaders engage participants, build relationships, and resolve conflict.
+HIGH FIVE® is based on five Principles of healthy child development that are essential for quality programs.
+This foundation comes from extensive research into what constitutes quality experiences for children, and the practical application of Principles in programs across Canada.

 The Recreation North Training Program is designed for anyone living in the Yukon, NWT, or Nunavut, who works or would like to work or volunteer in recreation.
-This fully online program (with the occasional option of in-person delivery) is flexible and allows participants to work toward a Certificate in Northern Recreation Leadership, or just take one or two courses.
-Recreation North also offers an in-person certificate in recreation leadership for northern youth, in which participants learn to lead safe, quality recreation programs and activities, while also developing an appreciation for the benefits of community recreation.
+This fully online program (with the occasional option of in-person delivery) is flexible and allows participants to work toward a Certificate in Northern Recreation Leadership and/or a Certificate in Northern Recreation Management.

 NWTRPA Annual Conference